 Storm Ciara: Strong gusts and floods across the UK

-Severe winds and heavy rain have caused disruption to transport with winds of up to 90mph as Storm Ciara hits.
+Severe winds and heavy rain have caused flooding and travel disruption with winds of up to 90mph as Storm Ciara hits.

 This video has been optimised for mobile viewing on the BBC News app.
 The BBC News app is available from the Apple App Store for iPhone and Google Play Store for Android.